Getting started with Virtualization#

 Host Driver Setup#

 To enable the AMD GPUs to operate in SR-IOV mode, the MxGPU PF driver is essential.
-This guide presents two effective approaches for installing the PF driver: via a pre-packaged .deb file or by building from source code.
+This guide presents two effective approaches for installing the PF driver: via a pre-packaged .deb/.rpm file or by building from source code.

-Using the .deb package offers a convenient and streamlined installation process, making it accessible even for users with limited technical experience.
+Using the package offers a convenient and streamlined installation process, making it accessible even for users with limited technical experience.
 This method allows for easy dependency management but may not always include the most up-to-date features available in the source code.

 On the other hand, building the PF driver from source provides users with the flexibility to customize their driver installation and access the latest enhancements.
 This approach, however, requires more technical expertise and manual handling of dependencies, which might present a steeper learning curve for some users.